Graduation and Commencement

 Cintas Center

-Cincinnati State is fortunate to be able to have commencement exercises at Xavier University’s Cintas Center.
+Cincinnati State is fortunate to be able to have our Commencement ceremony at Xavier University’s Cintas Center.

 The Cintas Center has its own set of policies and requirements that all must follow.